davidgtonge/backbone_query/README.md

 // Returns all models where the featured attribute is true and there are
 // more than 10 likes

+MyCollection.query(
+    {tags: { $any: ["coffeescript", "backbone", "mvc"]}},
+    {sortBy: "likes", order: "desc", limit:10, page:2}
+);
+// Finds models that have either "coffeescript", "backbone", "mvc" in their "tags" attribute
+// Sorts these models by the "likes" attribute in descending order
+// Returns only 10 models, starting from the 11th model (page 2)

 MyCollection.query({
   // Models must match all these queries
   $and:{